 Buyer’s Guide: How to Choose the Best Hiking Pants

-Hiking pants are important investments for all-day comfort on trail, and need to be chosen wisely before setting off on your adventure.
+Hiking pants are important investments for all-day comfort on trail and need to be chosen wisely before setting off on your adventure.
 The type of terrain you plan to encounter on your trip, the temperatures you will be hiking in, and the level of exposure to the sun all factor into which model would be the best for your needs.
-Read on below for help in narrowing down the selection to find the perfect pair.
+Continue reading to help narrow down the selection and find the perfect pair.
+And, if you’re looking for women-specific models, check out our guide to the Best Hiking Pants for Women.

 Pant Length & Versatility